Dive into the world of technology.

 Studying the International Year One in Computing will introduce you to the fundamentals of computing, programming and information systems.
 You will blend theoretical knowledge with practical skills to understand how to creatively develop new software, test and implement new systems.

-The International Year One in Computing is a 3, 2.5 or 2 semester programme, preparing you to enter the second year of a wide range of single honours or combined honours degrees at Keele.
-You will study a combination core English modules and subject-specific modules, carefully designed to focus on the academic areas most relevant to your chosen degree.
+The International Year One in Computing is a 2-semester programme, preparing you to enter the second year of a wide range of single honours or combined honours degrees at Keele.
+You will study a combination of core English modules and subject-specific modules, carefully designed to focus on the academic areas most relevant to your chosen degree.

 This module will help you achieve the level of English language proficiency and study skills that you will need for university study.
 You will also learn independent research skills.